timali/W65C816SXB-ROM-Disassembly/README.md

 Based on original work by "Keith": https://hackaday.io/project/177384-w65c816sxb-investigation.

-Source is currently designed to be assembed by the latest 65816-enabled version of the "6502 Macroassembler & Assembler", originally by Michael Kowalski, but enhanced by Daryl Richter to add 65816 support (https://sbc.rictor.org/kowalski.html).

-A CC65 version (https://cc65.github.io/) is in progress, and once complete, it will become the main version going forward.

 # Overview
 The W65C816SXB is a single-board computer utilizing the W65816 microprocessor.
 The board has 32 KB SRAM and 128 KB flash memory.
 The 128 KB flash memory is partitioned into four banks, one of which is accessible at a time in the address range $8000 - $FFFF.